 ABA Numbers: Where to Find Them and How They Work

-An ABA number, also known as a bank routing number, is a nine-digit code that identifies banks in the U.S. That number helps other banks transfer money to and from checking accounts for transactions like direct deposit and automatic bill payments.
+An ABA number, also known as a bank routing number, is a nine-digit code that identifies banks in the U.S. That number helps other banks transfer money to and from your accounts for things like wire transfers, direct deposit, and automatic bill payments.

 Find and Use ABA Numbers

 You can get your account’s ABA number from several sources.
-If you have a checkbook handy, the easiest approach is to read the numbers from the bottom of one of your checks.
+If you have a checkbook handy, the easiest solution is to get the numbers from the bottom of one of your checks.

 Contact your bank: Some banks provide this information online, although you might need to log into your account to find the right number.
-Search your bank’s website for direct deposit forms or Automated Clearing House (ACH) information or give them a call.
+Search your bank’s website for direct deposit forms or Automated Clearing House (ACH) information.
+Alternatively, call customer service and ask.

 How ABA Numbers Work